learn-co-curriculum/variables-and-scope-in-ruby-quiz/README.md

 (X) An instance of `OpinionatedClass`
 ( ) An instance of `OpinionatedClass` with no instance variables initialized

-?: Predict what `oc.opinionate!` returns
+?: What does `oc.opinionate!` print?

 ( ) Trick question, it doesn't emit anything
 (X) "Byron the Moyen Poodle is the best dog ever"